Welcome to my Digital Garden

 I ask myself some questions that I don't know how to answer yet, but I register them to remind me to find the answer someday and write notes about them.

-It shows posts that were 1, 2, 4, 8... weeks old to remember the topic.
+It shows 1, 2, 4, 8, and so on, weeks old posts remember the topic.
 I've created this feature to apply the Spacing Effect, which states that more information is retained in your long-term memory by multiple spaced-out study sessions.